victoryosiobe/betabi/README.md

 # BetAbi
-A calculator for 2 opposing odds on a bookie.
+An arbitrage calculator for 2 opposing odds on a bookie.
 With it you could place bets and get some profits despite loosing to one of the outcomes.
 If you know, you know.

 ### Disclaimer:
 - For maths purposes, bet on any bookie at your risk.